There is a picture that sits in a dusty album in my grandmother’s Florida home. It’s of a nearly 5-year-old version of me, circa 1979.

 So is Parrot Mountain “worth it”?
 We think yes.

-Have you ever visited Parrot Mountain in Pigeon Forge?
+Have you ever visited Parrot Mountain in the Smoky Mountains?
 Let us know about your experience in the comments!